bertiewooster/PeriodicTableNav/README.md

 Periodic Table Navigator

 See how the elements are related to each other.
 Emphasizes the relationship between elements, especially as revealed by their electron configurations.
 Has four views:
---Periodic table
+- Periodic table
---Period (row of the periodic table)
+- Period (row of the periodic table)
---Group (column of the periodic table)
+- Group (column of the periodic table)
---Element
+- Element

 © 2014 White Glove Apps
 http://www.whitegloveapps.com/blog